radiomicsgroup/dMRIMC/README.md

 This repository accompanies our [paper](https://doi.org/10.1038/s42003-025-09096-3), and provides all the tools needed to implement our proposed _Histo-μSim_ diffusion Magnetic Resonance Imaging (dMRI) technique for cancer imaging.

-Below we show you **how to start using Histo-μSim immediately on your own data**.
+Below we show you **how to start perform Histo-μSim dictionary fitting immediately on your own diffusion MRI data**.
 Additionally, we have also written two more tutorials:

 - [Histology-to-signals manual](https://github.com/radiomicsgroup/dMRIMC/blob/main/manuals/histology_to_signals.md): to guide you on preparing new substrates for Monte Carlo simulations from 2D histology, in case you want to run more simulations;
 - [In silico experiment replication](https://github.com/radiomicsgroup/dMRIMC/blob/main/manuals/parameter_estimation.md): to show you how to replicate some of the _in silico_ experiments performed in our paper.